 It creeps up every 6 or 12 months and you never expect it too.
 It’s one of those things that we should have planned for but life got in the way.
 You’re not alone.
 Here at Nimble, we know that lots of our customers need to borrow money around the time of renewing rego because they simply didn’t remember or didn’t plan for it at that time.
 It can often feel like you just paid it and all of sudden, it’s due again.

 So, let’s talk about it.
-What are we actually paying all this money for and is there a way to make sure we’re not caught off guard when it’s rego time?
+What are you actually paying for and how can you make sure you’ve got it covered.

 Check out the info provided by your State or Territory Government for more facts and figures.